-At the next aid I moved into 3rd and I climbed out of that aid really strong, but then decided I was almost done so I didn’t need to get water at the 5 mile water only station…oops!
-FINALLY, I started to head downhill (the uphill seemed to never end) with 2 miles to go.
+At the next aid, I moved into 3rd and I climbed out of that aid really strong, but then decided I was almost done so I didn’t need to get water at the 5-mile water only station…oops!
+Finally, I started to head downhill (the uphill seemed to never end) with 2 miles to go.
 However, the relief was short lived.
-The trail began to eroded away from me at the side and I fell.
+The trail began to erode away from me at the side and I fell.
 My calves began to cramp badly and when I went to take a drink to help the cramps, I emptied my bladder.
 YIKES!
 Now I had 2 miles to go with no water on a hot and exposed trail.
 I gathered myself together and decided the push through as best I could the final stretch.
 I just barely made it and the best part is that I won a growler for 3rd place!

 Miwok is a completely different race to Yakima.
 It’s 12,000 feet of climbing in 100k so it’s much more runnable.
 It has views of San Francisco, Muir Beach, Mt.
 Tamalpais and the redwoods.
 This was a race I was doing because my friend Julie wanted to do it for her 40th birthday.
 We were going to celebrate by running 100k and then wine tasting the next day!

-I began this race also with the mantra to be positive all day and for a 100k that hard as you know you’ll have some down periods.
-The start of the race is a bottle neck on single track and after about 5 or 10k people seemed to be passing me left, right and center.
+I began this race also with the mantra to be positive all day.
+For a 100k that hard, as you know, you’ll have some down periods.
+The start of the race is a bottleneck on single track; after about 5 or 10k people seemed to be passing me left, right and center.
 I told myself it’s 100k you can’t try to keep up with people 10k in, just trust your pace, which was mentally challenging.
 At 25k people were still blowing by me and I wondered if I was at the back of the pack, but I just kept telling myself to enjoy it and trust myself.

-It was a fun day and having someone new to show the trail to was much more motivating than if I were to have been on my own.
+It was a fun day!
+Having someone new to show the trail to was more motivating than being on my own.

 It has been really nice to take things a bit easier this year.
 My only expectations are to have fun and enjoy the experience!